samstarling/pokebot/README.md

 # pokebot

 Pokébot is a Slackbot that, amongst other things, answers the question "Who's that Pokémon?".
-It uses Prisma as an ORM on top of Postgres, and the Slack client uses Redis to store authentication tokens.
+It uses typeorm as an ORM on top of Postgres.

 You'll need the following environment variables set:

 ```
-export REDIS_URL="..."
 export DATABASE_URL="postgresql://user:@localhost/db_name"

 export SLACK_SIGNING_SECRET=""